LMEB: Long-horizon Memory Embedding Benchmark

-Text embedding models map text into continuous vectors that enable efficient similarity search and support downstream tasks~\citep{DBLP:conf/naacl/ZhaoZSHLLHZ25,DBLP:journals/corr/abs-2507-20783,DBLP:conf/emnlp/ZhaoLZHCHZ24}.
+\textbf{Embedding Benchmarks.} A long line of benchmarks has been proposed to evaluate text embeddings across downstream tasks, including retrieval, semantic textual similarity (STS), and clustering.
+Early evaluations centered on a small set of sentence-level similarity tasks, \textit{e.g.,} SentEval~\citep{DBLP:conf/lrec/ConneauK18} and SemEval~\citep{DBLP:conf/semeval/AgirreCDG12,DBLP:conf/starsem/AgirreCDGG13,DBLP:conf/semeval/AgirreBCCDGGMRW14,DBLP:conf/semeval/AgirreBCCDGGLMM15,DBLP:conf/semeval/AfzalWL16}.
+To broaden coverage, retrieval-focused benchmarks such as BEIR~\citep{DBLP:journals/corr/abs-2104-08663} consolidate heterogeneous IR datasets for cross-domain evaluation, while multilingual benchmarks such as MIRACL~\citep{DBLP:journals/tacl/0018TOKAL0RL23} and AIR-Bench~\citep{DBLP:conf/acl/ChenWLWXXLLL25} focus on multilingual retrieval.
+More recently, MTEB/C-MTEB/MMTEB~\citep{DBLP:conf/eacl/MuennighoffTMR23,DBLP:conf/sigir/XiaoLZMLN24,DBLP:conf/iclr/EnevoldsenCKKMS25} provide unified evaluation protocols and leaderboards for text embeddings across diverse tasks (\emph{e.g.,} retrieval, classification, clustering, reranking, and STS), lowering the barrier to standardized comparison.
+Meanwhile, multimodal embedding benchmarks evaluate image-text embeddings for retrieval and alignment.
+For example, MIEB~\citep{DBLP:journals/corr/abs-2504-10471} and VLM2Vec-V1~\citep{DBLP:conf/iclr/JiangMYYZC25} provide unified evaluation protocols across diverse image-text tasks.
+Overall, existing benchmarks have substantially advanced standardized evaluation for embedding quality.
+However, they rarely evaluate long-horizon memory retrieval involving fragmented, context-dependent, and temporally distant evidence, leaving it unclear how well embedding models support memory retrieval in practice. \textbf{Embedding Models.} Text embedding models map text into continuous vectors for efficient similarity search and downstream tasks~\citep{DBLP:conf/naacl/ZhaoZSHLLHZ25,DBLP:journals/corr/abs-2507-20783,DBLP:conf/emnlp/ZhaoLZHCHZ24}.
 Early approaches learned static word embeddings, such as GloVe~\citep{DBLP:conf/emnlp/PenningtonSM14}, and composed sentence representations via pooling, but lacked contextual awareness.
-Transformer architecture~\citep{DBLP:conf/naacl/DevlinCLT19} adds contextualization via self-attention and has become the dominant backbone for embeddings.
-High-quality sentence embeddings typically require task-specific fine-tuning, as Sentence-BERT~\citep{DBLP:conf/emnlp/ReimersG19} showed that fine-tuning on sentence-pair objectives yields embeddings directly comparable with cosine similarity.
+Transformer architectures~\citep{DBLP:conf/naacl/DevlinCLT19} introduced contextualization through self-attention and have become the dominant backbone for embeddings.
+High-quality sentence embeddings typically require task-specific fine-tuning.
+Sentence-BERT~\citep{DBLP:conf/emnlp/ReimersG19}, for example, showed that fine-tuning on sentence-pair objectives yields embeddings directly comparable with cosine similarity.
 Recently, adapting large language models (LLMs) into embedding models has become mainstream, such as GTE~\citep{DBLP:journals/corr/abs-2308-03281,DBLP:conf/emnlp/ZhangZLXDTLYXHZ24}, Qwen3-Embedding~\citep{DBLP:journals/corr/abs-2506-05176}, BGE~\citep{DBLP:journals/corr/abs-2402-03216}, Jina~\citep{DBLP:journals/corr/abs-2506-18902,akram2026jinaembeddingsv5texttasktargetedembeddingdistillation}, NV-Embed~\citep{DBLP:conf/iclr/Lee0XRSCP25}, and KaLM~\citep{DBLP:journals/corr/abs-2501-01028,DBLP:journals/corr/abs-2506-20923}.
 Common approaches include multi-task contrastive training~\citep{DBLP:journals/corr/abs-2402-17016} to unify heterogeneous supervision and instruction tuning~\citep{DBLP:conf/acl/AsaiSL0I0HY23,DBLP:conf/acl/SuSKWHOYSZ023} to condition embeddings on natural-language task descriptions.
-In parallel, multimodal embedding models~\citep{DBLP:journals/corr/abs-2412-16855,DBLP:conf/iclr/JiangMYYZC25,DBLP:journals/corr/abs-2507-04590} adopt similar contrastive pretraining recipes to learn shared image-text representations for multimodal applications.
-While LLM-based embeddings often generalize well, they introduce practical trade-offs in efficiency, latency, and deployment cost, and improvements on standard semantic benchmarks may not transfer to long-horizon, context-dependent memory retrieval.
+In parallel, multimodal embedding models~\citep{DBLP:journals/corr/abs-2412-16855,DBLP:conf/iclr/JiangMYYZC25,DBLP:journals/corr/abs-2507-04590} adopt similar contrastive training recipes to learn shared image-text representations.
+While LLM-based embeddings often generalize well, they introduce trade-offs in efficiency, latency, and deployment cost, and gains on standard semantic benchmarks may not transfer to long-horizon memory retrieval.